understrap/understrap.github.io/docs/issues.md

 ---

-#### FontAwesome needs display:swap
+#### FontAwesome needs font-display:swap

-To remove the pagespeed warning about FontAwesome's icon font not using the `display:swap` property, you can add it to the `@font-face` declaration in `src/sass/assets/fontawesome/_path.scss` and then compile the css with `npm run css`.
+To remove the pagespeed warning about FontAwesome's icon font not using the `font-display:swap` property, you can add it to the `@font-face` declaration in `src/sass/assets/fontawesome/_path.scss` and then compile the css with `npm run css`.